cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

    .. code-block:: bash

-      $ cylc edit --inline SUITE
+      $ cylc edit --inline WORKFLOW

-   The suite will be split back into its constituent include-files when you exit the edit session.
-While editing, the inlined file becomes the official suite configuration so that changes take effect whenever you save the file.
+   The workflow will be split back into its constituent include-files when you exit the edit session.
+While editing, the inlined file becomes the official workflow configuration so that changes take effect whenever you save the file.
 See ``cylc prep edit --help`` for more information.

 .. _SyntaxHighlighting:

-Syntax Highlighting For Suite Configuration
+Syntax Highlighting For Workflow Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Cylc provides syntax plugins for the following editors: